Karkkori/ESD-Mini-Project/README.md

 For LILYGO watch programming, we recommed using VS Code with Platform IO extension. \
 The Platform IO environment and project can be established following the instuctions in this video:\
 https://www.youtube.com/watch?v=wUGADCnerCs \
-The Watch_TTGo_fw folder includes all the required libraries and dependencies.\
-The watch is programmed by editing the main.cpp file found in the src-folder.
+The Watch_TTGo_fw folder includes all the required libraries and dependencies and the watch can be programmed by modifying the main.cpp file in the src-folder.
 ## Installing dependencies for RPi
 To install this project, install dependencies via terminal:
 ```